0xPolygon/edge-contracts/README.md

 ### Requirements

-In order to work with this repo locally, you will need Node (preferably using [nvm](https://github.com/nvm-sh/nvm)) in order to work with the Hardhat part of the repo, and [Rust](https://www.rust-lang.org/tools/install) for the Foundry environment.
+In order to work with this repo locally, you will need Node (preferably using [nvm](https://github.com/nvm-sh/nvm)) in order to work with the Hardhat part of the repo.

 In addition, to work with Foundry, you will need to have it installed.
 The recommended method is to use their `foundryup` tool, which can be installed (and automatically install Foundry) using this command: